dsncode/stashaway/README.md

     + funds will be added using a greedy approach. in other words, portolios with higher amounts will be funded first than lower amounts.

 - There will be a default account. all additional money what does not fit on any portfolio, will be sent there. the idea will be that, customer could manually assign it to any porfolio later
+- a user sent deposits once a month